zoetyu/workshop-css-in-js-workshop/README.md

 ```
 This block might be a little more obvious as to which element we are mimicking, but feel free to check the style file again and compare.

-Next, we need to update how our `SearchBar` renders.
+Next, we need to update how our `SearchBar` renders by replacing the previous code with our newly created ```Input``` component.
 Our return statement should now look like:
 ```
 <Search>
     <Input onChange={this.onInputChange} value={this.state.searchterm} />